 - It is suitable for unlimited pets numbers (you will have to buy additional collars).

 - Waterproof and adjustable collar size (from 6 to 28 inches).

-- It features 5 different levels of static correction with an automatic safety shut-off option.
+- It features five different levels of static correction with an automatic safety shut-off option.

-- It’s designed to fit in only weatherproof locations- the transmitter has to be located indoors
+- It’s designed to fit in only weatherproof locations- the transmitter must be located indoors.

-- It’s designed to for pets who weigh 8 pounds and up
+- It’s designed for pets who weigh 8 pounds and up.

 - Even though it’s wireless and portable, the transmitter requires a dedicated place in your house as it’s not very compact.

 It’s unfair to have a cat in a private house and not let it outside.
 Yet, cats are so curious and fearless that it’s almost impossible to keep them in a safely contained zone.
 You can build the highest and the strongest fences around your yard – it won’t keep them from climbing up if they are eager to run away.
 This is when invisible fences for cats come in handy.
 They are a perfect choice if you give a little bit of time and patience for both you and your cat to adjust to the new system.

 If I had to buy a fence right now for my own house (unfortunately, I don’t have one yet), I would go ahead and choose PetSafe Stay & Play Dog and Cat Wireless Fence.
 It’s a good pick for those who are exploring their options and are reliable enough to see be able to see the result.
 The best thing- is it’s wireless, meaning it’s compatible and portable.
 I also like the idea of a simple installation.
 Their collar is the best one to fit the cat’s neck size, and it wouldn’t be too heavy or big for a small house cat.